mattrips/scratchPad/Protocol Conformance.md

 : A property, method, initializer, typealias or enum case is a member of a given type if it is declared in any of:  the declaration of the type, any extension of the type, or any extension of any protocol to which the type conforms.
 [types have other members; ]

-&#9724; witness
-: Given a protocol requirement of a protocol and a declaration that a type conforms to the protocol, the ***witness*** is the one and only implementation that will be used to satisfy the protocol requirement.
-[comments:  this does not apply in the case of the direct use of an implementation -- accessing the implementation directly on the type.]

 &#9724; declared requirement
 : Given a protocol `Q`, a protocol requirement declared within the declaration of `Q`.